 - stop the lesson if a pupil exhibits symptoms or there is a COVID-19 incident and notify the school COVID officer immediately.

 - make themselves aware of assembly points in the event of an emergency

 - wash/sanitise their hands before leaving the school – preferably the last thing they do before signing out.

-Where a child who is taught by an EAMS tutor tests positive for COVID 19, the tutor should follow guidance given to them by the school and inform their designated line manager.
-EA Test Trace and Protect procedures should be followed by EAMS tutors and managers.
+Where a child who is taught by an EAMS tutor tests positive for COVID-19, the tutor should follow guidance given to them by the school and inform their designated line manager.

 - provide a teaching environment appropriate to the group size and EAMS guidance.